 Phase 6 warm up followed by full participation as tolerated

 *For purposes of the head injury RTP protocol, an appropriate physician evaluation is completed by a practicing MD or DO within the following specialties: family medicine, pediatrics, sports medicine, neurology, or neurosurgery, with preference given to the individual’s primary care physician.
 Family members and friends of the family who are medical providers may not serve as an appropriate physician.
 The physician completing the physician’s evaluation form should document name, degree, specialty, practice name (if applicable), address, and phone number.

-Student Care Plan and Red Flags
+Student Care Plan and Red Flags (PDF)

 For additional information on traumatic brain injuries (TBIs), please visit the following websites:

 Information adapted from The Centers for Disease Control, Heads Up Concussion in Youth Sports, http://www.cdc.gov/concussion/HeadsUp/